Rated 2.1 out of 5

 2.1 Stars out of 5

-- by Jeff b, a year agoRated 4 out of 51 star deducted for lack of instructions.
+- by Jeff b, 2 years agoRated 4 out of 51 star deducted for lack of instructions.
 To use this, example: try password 1234.
 The textbox should turn white to enter info.
 Enter your text and hit save.

 You can change password if you clear the entry, after using the same password to validate.